 — TRAUMATIC BRAIN INJURY

-— and also after ARTHROPLASTY
+— and after ARTHROPLASTY

 The device is certified in India, Kazakhstan, Russia, Thailand, South Korea, and Vietnam.